 Examine other ways to use technology to boost customer service

 - Integrating IT systems could provide tighter stock control, allowing more efficient ordering and delivery for your customers while reducing your costs.

 - You could set up a secure extranet to allow customers to access key information such as pricing and stock levels, make repeat orders, give feedback or access manuals or other documents.

 - Social media and website analytics can help you understand more about your customers.

 - It may be possible to link your technology to that of both your customers and suppliers.
 Bringing the supply chain together in this way can produce more efficient order processing and financial administration.

 Make sure you comply with relevant legislation

-- If you hold information about your customers you must comply with the Data Protection Act.
-You may need to notify the Information Commissioner's Office of the information you are collecting, and for which purpose.
+- If you hold information about your customers, you must comply with the General Data Protection Regulation.
+You may need to notify the Information Commissioner's Office of the information you are collecting, and for what purpose.

 - If you send marketing emails, you must make sure recipients have opted in to receiving them.